isovalent/ebpf-docs/docs/ebpf-library/libbpf/ebpf/index.md

 ## [`bpf_endian.h`](https://github.com/libbpf/libbpf/blob/master/src/bpf_endian.h)

-The `bpf_endian.h` file contains macros for endianess conversion.
+The `bpf_endian.h` file contains macros for endianness conversion.
 It is useful when you need to convert data between host and network byte order.

 The file contains definitions for the following: